Alchemy: The Poetry of Matter

 Hardcover Numbered Limited Edition of 800. $75.00

 Special Edition: Full Imperial Vellum with goldstamped device and black leather title label also in gilt.
 Housed in a red slipcase with labyrinth device stamped in gold.
-Limited to 11 copies. $365.00
+SOLD OUT

 Deluxe Edition: Red and Black two-tone full leather binding with gilt title and devices.
-Limited to 29 copies. $250.00
+SOLD OUT

 Brian Cotnoiris an alchemist, artist, and filmmaker.
 A contributor to Frater Albertus’ Parachemy, he is also theauthor of a series of Alchemy Zines.
 His books include The Weiser Concise Guide to Alchemy, Alchemical Meditations, On the Quintessence of Wine, and the recently published Emerald Tablet, his translations of and commentary on, the earliest Arabic and Latin versions of this seminal text.
 His Emerald Tabletwas part of the Language of the Birds: Occult and Artshow in 2016 in New York City.
 An alchemical composition of his “Egonomen nekros,” is part of the 2018 exhibition at Green-Wood Cemetery,The Power of Image: Life, Death, and Rebirth.